 Audiology at Pacific University

-Today, with multiple campuses in Oregon, the University remains a small place where big ideas are developed through a distinctive combination of learning opportunities, diverse perspectives and civic engagement.
+Pacific University, founded in 1849 in what is now the City of Forest Grove, celebrates a remarkable history and tradition in our acclaimed colleges of Arts & Sciences, Education, Health Professions, and Optometry, and welcomed our newest college, Business, in 2013.
+Today, with multiple campuses in Oregon, the University remains a small place where big ideas are developed through a distinctive combination of learning opportunities, diverse perspectives, and civic engagement.
 Read more about the extraordinary Pacific University community.